yellows8/3ds_smashbroshax/README.md

 * EUR: 000ee000
 * JPN: 000b8b00

+# Building
 ctr-wlanbeacontool from here is required: https://github.com/yellows8/ctr-wlanbeacontool

+# Usage
+Remember to always broadcast the beacon on the same channel as specified in the beacon itself.

 One way to send the beacon is with aireplay-ng, however that requires a patch, see aireplay-ng.patch.
 For example, to send the beacon with aireplay-ng: aireplay-ng --interactive -r {beaconpcap_path} -h {host mac from pcap} -x 10 {wifi interface}